 - We are legally required to; or

 - There are overriding legitimate business interests, including but not limited to fraud prevention and protecting customers' safety and security.

 The General Data Protection Regulation gives you specific rights around your personal data.
 For example, you have to be informed about the information we hold and what we use it for, you can ask for a copy of the personal information we hold about you, you can ask us to correct any inaccuracies with the personal data we hold, you can ask us to stop sending you direct mail, or emails, or in some circumstances ask us to stop processing your details.
 Finally, if we do something irregular or improper with your personal data you can seek compensation for any distress you are caused or loss you have incurred.
 You can find out more information from the ICO’s website http://ico.org.uk/for_the_public/personal_information and this is the organisation that you can complain to if you are unhappy with how we deal with you.

 You may request access to, correction of, or a copy of your information by contacting us at email@example.com .

-You may opt out of receiving emails and other messages from our organisation by following the instructions in those messages.
+You may unsubscribe from emails and other messages sent by our organisation by following the instructions in those messages.